 Mathematician, Philosopher & Anglican priest / Really strong beard game

-Became an internet sensation near here from his red Citroen Picasso
+Became an internet sensation near here from his red Citroen Picasso* this plaque has now been removed

 Canine legends Jim, Vic, Mick & Ben take down the Pattie-snatching Bandit on Hull Docks